 Since 1978, the Alzheimer Society has been dedicated to providing help for people with Alzheimer’s disease and other dementia’s and their caregivers.

-Hearn + The Alzheimer Society: For the past four years, David Hearn has held the David Hearn Golf Classic (now The David Hearn Foundation Charity Classic) in support of the Alzheimer Society for the Hamilton, Halton, Haldimand-Norfolk and Brant branches, leveraging the event as a fundraising and awareness tool.
-In 2016, the event raised approximately $140,000 to be split evenly between the national and local chapter.
+Hearn + The Alzheimer Society: For the past eight years, David Hearn has held the David Hearn Golf Classic (now The David Hearn Foundation Charity Classic) in support of the Alzheimer Society for the Hamilton, Halton, Haldimand-Norfolk and Brant branches, leveraging the event as a fundraising and awareness tool.
+In 2019, the event raised approximately $140,000 to be split evenly between the national and local chapter.

 Hearn began working with the organization in 2011 to help support and fight against the disease that has touched his own family – his grandmother and great-grandmother both had Alzheimer’s.
 Hearn has had a chance to see how people have to deal with Alzheimer’s and garnered a desire to help from his personal experiences.